Above Left: Kenneth Anthony

 Houston Belt & Terminal (HB&T) Railway and the Galveston, Houston & Henderson

 (GH&H) Railroad southeast of downtown.
-The Railroad Commission of
+The GH&H was one

 of the first railroads in Texas, chartered in 1853 to build between Houston and